Illinois: ELL Resources

 Assessment: Illinois Assessment Website

-Parent Notification: Illinois State Board of Education provides a range of documents for parents.
+Parent Communication: Illinois State Board of Education provides a range of documents for ELL parents.

 Common Core State Standards: Yes